camfeghali/synced-frontend/README.md

 - There is no limit on how many people can join a station, but more than four users slows down your machine!

 ### Installation
-1 - Clone this repository and the backend found here: https://github.com/camfeghali/synced-backend 2 - In backend directory:
+- Clone this repository and the backend found here: https://github.com/camfeghali/synced-backend
+- In backend directory:
-  a - Run `rails db:migrate`
+  - Run `rails db:migrate`
-  b - Run `rails db:seed`
+  - Run `rails db:seed`
-  c - Run `rails s`
+  - Run `rails s`
-3 - In Frontend directory:
+- In Frontend directory:
-  a - Run `npm install`
+  - Run `npm install`
-  b - Run `npm start`
+  - Run `npm start`

 ### How to use?
 1 - Open two browsers, the second in incognito mode.